ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.mihome-vacuum/README.md

 #### Second robot
 If two robots are to be controlled via ioBroker, two instances must be created.
 The second robot must change its own port (default: 53421) so that both robots have different ports.

-## Valetudo Config
+## Map Config
+There are two ways to get the map.
+The first get the map from the cloud.
+Therefor you have to log in and select the right robot from the list

+Second way is the map from valetudo (only local connection).
 Therefor you have to root and install valetudo to your device.
-Vatudo you can use [Valetudo RE](https://github.com/rand256/valetudo) or normal [Valetudo](https://github.com/Hypfer/Valetudo)
+Vatudo you can use
+[Valetudo RE](https://github.com/rand256/valetudo) or normal [Valetudo](https://github.com/Hypfer/Valetudo)

 ![Config](admin/valetudo_conf.png)
-- Activate Valetudo activates the Valetudo interface
+- To use the map you have to selecte valetudo or original map in the config
 - request Interval must be more than 1000 ms this is the intervall for update the html map
 - map intervaall must be more than 5000 ms this intervall updates the png Map file (you can use this for Telegram or vis or anything else)
 - color there you can select the colors for the map example: